FriendSoftwareLabs/presence/README.md

 these connections are seamlessly reestablished when switcing networks, ie wifi -> mobile data.

+## Peer to peer connections

+webRTC is used for Live connections.
+It needs to know the IPs of the peers trying to connect ( among other things ).
+The internet being full of firewalls and other dark things, this would be quite hit-and-miss.
+This is where STUN/TURN is useful.
+First STUN servers are used as a 3rd party to discover your 'public' IP.
+If this fails, the connection can no longer be directly peer to peer, but falls back on a TURN server to relay the stream.
+This TURN relay can also be used as a service to hide each users IP from each other.

 ### Limitations

 In a slighlty odd position, presence is currently only available through